Flawless Physio Logo

 A significant genetic element to developing a Tarsal Coalition is that the bones develop improperly during fetal development.

-Tarsal Coalition in adults is usually a consequence of arthritis, trauma or infection.
+Tarsal Coalition in adults usually results from arthritis, trauma or infection.

 Diagnosis of Tarsal Coalition

-Tarsal Coalition can be identified as a possible cause of pain by a Physical Therapist or a Sports Doctor following a Physical examination, but an x-ray usually confirms the diagnosis.
+Tarsal Coalition can be identified as a possible cause of pain by a Physical Therapist or a Sports Doctor following a Physical examination.

 Tarsal Coalition Treatment